Henry Eckert Honing Guide

 Buy Now, Pay Later

-We are temporarily out of stock of honing guides, expect them back in around 5th December.
+We are temporarily out of stock of honing guides, expect them back shortly.
 Please order now so we can ship to you asap.

 Made in Adelaide, the Henry Eckert Honing Guide is in solid cast white bronze, marine grade stainless steel & brass.